Snitkin-Lab-Umich/caurisblast/README.md

 ### --format

 (Optional) This is the output format.
 By default, this is format 10, which is a .csv file.
-See https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.options_common_to_all_blast/ for all options.
+See [the BLAST+ manual](https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.options_common_to_all_blast/) for all options.